input-output-hk/adrestia/Development-Process.md

 ## Bugs

-- When a potential bug is found, a [Bug ticket](https://github.com/input-output-hk/adrestia/blob/master/.github/ISSUE_TEMPLATE/bug.md) is created with a label `BUG?`
+- When a potential bug is found, a [Bug ticket](https://github.com/input-output-hk/adrestia/blob/master/.github/ISSUE_TEMPLATE/bug.md) is created with a label `BUG`
+- Bug is assigned `severity` by the creator according to [classification guide](https://github.com/input-output-hk/adrestia/wiki/Bug-Classification)
+- In case of uncertainty the ticket is discussed on Slack with the team to confirm that it's indeed a bug.
+- Bug is assigned `priority` by Team Lead or Product Manager according to [classification guide](https://github.com/input-output-hk/adrestia/wiki/Bug-Classification)
 - Corresponding sections of the ticket are filled-in (context, reproduction path, expected behavior...)
-- The bug is added to the relevant bug board on the project in in "Needs Triage" as well as the standard task board, in "Backlog".
-- The ticket is discussed on Slack with the team to confirm that it's indeed a bug.
-- Once confirmed, the label `BUG?` is changed to `BUG:CONFIRMED` and the bug is given a priority (either low or high) by moving it to the relevant column of the bug board.
 - If dispelled, the bug ticket is closed without further ado.
 - When resolved, the bugs moved to the "QA" section of the standard board.